vinigiu/vinigiu/README.md

 ## I'm Vinícius Giuseppe Guida!

-Recently became a Dev and loving this world and its particularities!
+Recently became a Dev and very ansious to work on new projects and keep on learning every day!

-I have a 7 years background of football (soccer for those in USA) coach which gave me a lot good and memorable experiences!
-I've lived a dream those years, but now i'm willing to live another dreams and experiences on Dev!
+I have a 7 years background of football (soccer for those in USA) coach which gave me a lot of good and memorable experiences!
+I've lived a dream those years, but now i'm willing to live another dreams and experiences as a Dev!
+Feel free to contact me whenever you want!

 ## About me